 You can also save your settings to come back later or schedule automatic database optimization on a daily, weekly, or monthly basis.
 This is great for those of you with clients or too busy to keep up with regular maintenance.

-Lazy loading is essentially delaying the loading of images until a user scroll downs the page (images enter within the viewport).
-For posts and pages with a lot of images, this is so important to reduce the number of requests happening right off the bat.
+Lazy loading is essentially delaying the loading of images, videos, or iframes until a user scroll downs the page (they enter the viewport).
+For posts and pages with a lot of images or videos, this is so important to reduce the number of requests happening right off the bat.
 In our tests, we’ve seen on average a 33% decrease in load times.
 It’s faster than the default native lazy loading in WordPress.